Exploring weight initialization, diversity of solutions, and degradation in recurrent neural networks trained for temporal and decision-making tasks: Conclusions

 \section{Conclusions}

-We have presented the results of a set of studies performed on RNN trained to perform the different temporal task and flow control task.
-We showed that a simple model with a small number of units fully connected is adequate to perform simple tasks with temporal inputs.
-We showed that, given the nature of the system, the possible inner state is not unique for given a rule to be learned.
+We have presented the results of a set of studies performed on RNNs trained to perform various temporal and flow control tasks.
+We showed that small-sized networks with simple rate models for the individual units are adequate to learn and perform tasks in response to temporally dynamic inputs.
+We also showed that recurrent networks can learn a given task by developing different internal dynamics---for instance, a constant value in the output can be produced by the recurrent network either converging to a fixed point or entering a limit cycle \cite{doi:10.1146/annurev-neuro-092619-094115}.

-We successfully determinate different properties of the networks that are important when studying more complex tasks but also the limitations.

-We also performed studies of the memory capacity of such models showing the limitations in time scales of interest in cerebral cortex processes.
-Finally, we show how much induced damage is feasible to be supported in a trained network.
-These set of studies is useful, particularly when this is widespread and used to model different processes.
+With this study, we were able to characterize the memory limits for a given trained network, showing a trade-off between network size and target duration for a simple task.
+We explicitly showed how the problem of the vanishing gradients arises as the target duration is increased, which would help when selecting a specific model, network size, and target time scale.

+We showed how much damage can sustain a trained network before collapsing.
+In our model, it is the cumulative effect of removing connections that have a greater effect, rather than the value of the largest connections removed.
+In other words, we observed, given this training scheme and topology, in which way the task is broken when deactivating certain parts of the network and which part of the weights is significant.
+We also showed that the responses to stimuli are not clustered nor do they depend on the sign of connectivity.

+{The three proposed analyses are valuable when constructing neural network models employed in Computational Neuroscience.
+In this work, we analyzed a simple model of a small network, making available our framework for its use in further neuroscience studies whenever task parameterization needs to be designed.}

+{One must be cautious when interpreting model results from RNNs simulations due to the multiplicity of possible outcomes.
+To provide an example of a possible wrong conclusion that can be drawn from brain modelling, one might assume that the observed network behaviour accurately reflects the underlying biology of the modelled brain region. }{ However, our work shows that network training methods can lead to a variety of responses that do not necessarily could reflect typical cortical phenomena.
+Therefore, our contribution is to highlight the importance of considering appropriate data-driven hypotheses when developing a truly descriptive model.
+In this context, we are referring to hypotheses about the behaviour and dynamics of the modelled brain region, such as whether it exhibits oscillatory or non-oscillatory idle states.}

+We showed that certain characteristics can emerge naturally when applying network training methods and that the responses obtained due to them are varied and do not necessarily reflect phenomena typical of the cortex, but rather typical of the model used.

-Further steps in our studies will include a description of networks with excitatory and inhibitory units.
+{Further steps in our studies will include constraints motivated by the biology of the brain, such as a distinction between excitatory and inhibitory units and the study of other cognitive tasks similar to Context-dependent decision-making making and different kinds of working memory tasks.}